The Selenophosphate Synthetase Gene, selD, Is Important for Clostridioides difficile Physiology.

 Additional Document Info

-The endospore-forming pathogen, Clostridioides difficile, is the leading cause of antibiotic-associated diarrhea and is a significant burden on the community and healthcare.
+The endospore-forming pathogen Clostridioides difficile is the leading cause of antibiotic-associated diarrhea and is a significant burden on the community and health care.
 C. difficile, like all forms of life, incorporates selenium into proteins through a selenocysteine synthesis pathway.
 The known selenoproteins in C. difficile are involved in a metabolic process that uses amino acids as the sole carbon and nitrogen source (Stickland metabolism).
 The Stickland metabolic pathway requires the use of two selenium-containing reductases.
 In this study, we built upon our initial characterization of the CRISPR-Cas9-generated selD mutant by creating a CRISPR-Cas9-mediated restoration of the selD gene at the native locus.
 Here, we use these CRISPR-generated strains to analyze the importance of selenium-containing proteins on C. difficile physiology.
-SelD is the first enzyme in the pathway for selenoprotein synthesis and we found that multiple aspects of C. difficile physiology were affected (e.g., growth, sporulation, and outgrowth of a vegetative cell post-spore germination).
-Using RNAseq, we identified multiple candidate genes which likely aid the cell in overcoming the global loss of selenoproteins to grow in medium which is favorable for using Stickland metabolism.
-Our results suggest that the absence of selenophosphate (i.e., selenoprotein synthesis) leads to alterations to C. difficile physiology so that NAD+ can be regenerated by other pathways.Importance C. difficile is a Gram-positive, anaerobic gut pathogen which infects thousands of individuals each year.
-In order to stop the C. difficile lifecycle, other non-antibiotic treatment options are in urgent need of development.
-Towards this goal, we find that a metabolic process used by only a small fraction of the microbiota is important for C. difficile physiology - Stickland metabolism.
-Here, we use our CRISPR-Cas9 system to 'knock in' a copy of the selD gene into the deletion strain to restore selD at its native locus.
-Our findings support the hypothesis that selenium-containing proteins are important for several aspects of C. difficile physiology - from vegetative growth to spore formation and outgrowth postgermination.
+SelD is the first enzyme in the pathway for selenoprotein synthesis, and we found that multiple aspects of C. difficile physiology were affected (e.g., growth, sporulation, and outgrowth of a vegetative cell post-spore germination).
+Using transcriptome sequencing (RNA-seq), we identified multiple candidate genes which likely aid the cell in overcoming the global loss of selenoproteins to grow in medium which is favorable for using Stickland metabolism.
+Our results suggest that the absence of selenophosphate (i.e., selenoprotein synthesis) leads to alterations to C. difficile physiology so that NAD+ can be regenerated by other pathways.
+IMPORTANCE C. difficile is a Gram-positive, anaerobic gut pathogen which infects thousands of individuals each year.
+In order to stop the C. difficile life cycle, other nonantibiotic treatment options are in urgent need of development.
+Toward this goal, we find that a metabolic process used by only a small fraction of the microbiota is important for C. difficile physiology: Stickland metabolism.
+Here, we use our CRISPR-Cas9 system to "knock in" a copy of the selD gene into the deletion strain to restore selD at its native locus.
+Our findings support the hypothesis that selenium-containing proteins are important for several aspects of C. difficile physiology, from vegetative growth to spore formation and outgrowth postgermination.